jchung738/mood_queue_app/README.md

-# mood_queue_app
+# The Mood Queue App
-A front-end interface which takes your mood as input.
+A front-end interface which takes your mood throughout the day as input and gives a data visualization of today's moods.